 Water points will have cups of water and sports hydration available.
 Please take only what you can drink and place your cup in a bin afterwards.

 - Short course: There will one water point located at the 4km mark at the southern end of Happy Valley Tk.

-- Finish line: There will be water taps and sports hydration available at the finish line.
+- CLIF Bar Finish line hydration/nutrition station: There will be water, sports hydration and CLIF Bar available at the finish line.
 We encourage you to bring your own re-usable water bottle/cup to use at the finish.

 The HIIT Factory Hill Climb